sergii4/sysdes/README.md

 ### Replication, Partitioning

 Part II.
-Distributed Data(Replication, Partitioning) of the book has a good match with [M103: Basic Cluster Administration](https://university.mongodb.com/courses/M103/about) course from MongoDB University with well-illustrated lectures and hands-on labs
+Distributed Data(Replication, Partitioning) of the book has a good match with [M103: Basic Cluster Administration](https://university.mongodb.com/courses/M103/about) course from MongoDB University with well-illustrated lectures and hands-on labs on topic such as:
+- leader-based replication
+- asynchronius replication
+- replication log